L33t-dot-UK/U8g2_Tutorials/Library/Readme.md

 ### boolean isComplete();

-Returns true if all of the frames in the animation has been played, otherwise false is returned
+Returns True if all of the frames in the animation has been played, otherwise False is returned

 ### boolean toReset();

-returns true if the ENDX and ENDY coordinates have been exceeded.
+returns True if the ENDX and ENDY coordinates have been exceeded.
 Allows you to decide if the animations needs to be reset.

 ### void moveX(int pixels);